sfu-rcg/puppet-nfs/README.md

 This module can be used to simply mount nfs shares on a client or to configure your nfs servers.
 It can make use of storeconfigs on the puppetmaster to get its resources.

+Supports Kerberized NFSv4 for servers and clients (RedHat and Fedora only for now)

 ##Setup

 **What nfs affects:**